n7get/noderig/INSTALL-RPi.md

 # NodeRig install for Raspberry Pi and Linux in general

+## Install git if it's not already installed

+Chances are git is installed, verify by entering the following command on a command line:

+     sudo apt list git

+If you don't see something like:

+     git/stable,now 1:2.20.1-2+deb10u3 armhf [installed]

+install it using:

+     sudo apt-get install git

 ## Install node.js

-First thing is to install node.js:

-Navigate to nodejs.org’s [download page](https://nodejs.org/en/download/).
+Open a browser on nodejs.org's [download page](https://nodejs.org/en/download/).

 The easiest way is to use a package manager based on your platform.
-Here’s a [link](https://nodejs.org/en/download/package-manager/) to the nodejs.org website for installing using a package manager.
+Here's a [link](https://nodejs.org/en/download/package-manager/) to the nodejs.org website for installing using a package manager.

-Node-RED recomends nodejs 12.x, but supports 14.x so I’ve opted to use nodejs LTS 14.x from [NodeSource](https://github.com/nodesource/distributions/blob/master/README.md#debinstall).
+Node-RED recommends nodejs 12.x, but supports 14.x so I've opted to use nodejs LTS 14.x from [NodeSource](https://github.com/nodesource/distributions/blob/master/README.md#debinstall).
 I've developed on both.

 ## Install Node-RED

 Next step is to install Node-RED:

-Here’s the [link](https://nodered.org/docs/getting-started/local) to Node-RED’s install page.
+Here's the [link](https://nodered.org/docs/getting-started/local) to Node-RED's install page.

 Install Node-RED globally.
 The version I got just how is 1.2.9.

-From the command line type ‘node-red’.
+From the command line type 'node-red'.
 Wait for the message about Started flows.
 Press control-C to exit Node-Red.

 Next change directory to ~/.node-red